-- (a) The Group tests whether intangible assets have suffered any impairment in accordance with the accounting policy stated in Note 2.8.
-Determining whether intangible assets are impaired requires an estimate of the value-in-use of the asset.
+- (a) The Group tests whether non-financial assets have suffered any impairment in accordance with the accounting policy stated in Note 2.9.
+Determining whether non-financial assets are impaired requires an estimate of the value-in-use of the asset.
 Estimating the value-in-use requires the Group to make an estimate of the expected future cash flows from the assets and also choose a suitable discount rate in order to calculate the present value of those cash flows.
-Where the actual future cash flows are less than expected, a material impairment loss may arise. - (b) The Group's management determines the impairment of accounts receivable on a regular basis.
+Where the actual future cash flows are less than expected, a material impairment loss may arise. - (b) Development costs in setting up and development of systems and networks are recognised as an intangible asset when the technical feasibility and intention of completing the asset has been demonstrated and the resources are available to do so, costs are identifiable and there is an ability to sell or use the asset that will generate probable future economic benefits.
+Significant judgement is required in determining the capitalisation of development costs.
+Development costs that are recognised as assets are amortised on the straight-line basis to reflect the pattern in which the related economic benefits are recognised.
+Development costs that do not meet the above criteria are expensed as incurred. - (c) The Group's management determines the impairment of accounts receivable on a regular basis.
 This estimate is based on the credit history of its customers and current market conditions.
-Management reassesses the impairment of accounts receivable at the end of the reporting period. - (c) Financial instruments such as equity investments and debt investments are carried at the consolidated statement of financial position at fair value.
+Management reassesses the impairment of accounts receivable at the end of the reporting period. - (d) Financial instruments such as equity investments and debt investments are carried at the consolidated statement of financial position at fair value.
 The best evidence of fair value is quoted prices in an active market.
 Where quoted prices are not available for a particular financial instrument, the Group uses valuation models or independent professional valuations to estimate the fair value.
 The use of methodologies, models and assumptions in valuing these financial instruments is subjective and requires varying degrees of judgement, which may result in significantly different fair values and results.